News

 ECJ “Nova Iberomoldes” (C‑837/24) – Is the German RETT Regime for Share Deals at Risk?

-In its judgment of June 4, 2026, in Nova Iberomoldes (C‑837/24), the Court of Justice of the European Union (“ECJ”) held that a Portuguese transfer tax imposed on consolidation of shareholdings violates the Capital Duties Directive (Council Directive 2008/7/EC, “Directive”).
+In its judgment of 4 June 2026, in Case C‑837/24 Nova Iberomoldes, the Court of Justice of the European Union (“ECJ”) held that a Portuguese transfer tax imposed on consolidation of shareholdings was in breach of the Capital Duties Directive (Council Directive 2008/7/EC, “Directive”).
 The decision, however, extends well beyond the Portuguese context.
 It calls into question fundamental doctrinal principles underlying the taxation of share deals and raises the issue of whether key elements of the German real estate transfer tax (“RETT”) regime remain compatible with EU law.
-The following provides an overview of the ECJ judgment, analyses its potential implications for German tax law, and outlines resulting considerations for German share deals.
+The following insight provides an overview of the ECJ judgment, analyses its potential implications for German tax law, and outlines resulting considerations for German share deals.

 The facts and the Court’s reasoning may be summarized as follows: